kevinfiol/umai/README.md

 ### Components

 `umai` components (stateless components) are functions that return pieces of your UI.
-Components accept an object of properties as their first argument.
+Components accept an object of properties (`props`) as their first argument.

 Below is an example of a `User` and a `List` component.
 The `User` component accepts a prop, `name`.
-In `List`, we pass different values for the `name` prop to multiple instances of `User` that we wish to display.
+In `List`, we pass different values for the `name` prop to different instances of `User` that we wish to display.

 ```jsx
 const User = (props) => (